Boosting Exploration in Multi-Task Reinforcement Learning using Adversarial Networks: Preliminaries

 \subsection{Standard reinforcement learning in MDPs}

-We study reinforcement learning in Markov Decision Processes (MDPs).
-We denote $s \in \mathbb{R}^S$ as the continuous state of the agent; $a \in \mathbb{R}^A$ as the action vector and $p(s_{t+1}|s_t,a_t)$ as the probability of transitioning from state $s_t$ to $s_{t+1}$ when executing action $a_t$.
-Actions are drawn from a policy distribution $\pi_{\theta}(a|s)$, with parameters $\theta$.
-This work uses a Gaussian distribution whose mean and diagonal covariance are parameterized via a neural network.
-At every step, the agent receives a scalar reward $r(s_t,a_t)$ and we consider the problem of maximizing the sum of discounted rewards: $\mathbb{E}_{\tau _{\pi}}[\sum_{t=0}^{\infty}\gamma^tr(s_t,a_t)]$.
-We use TE-PPO \cite{hausman2018learning} as our baseline since it also makes use of latent skills for learning policy and serves as the perfect baseline to showcase the effect of adversarial training regime in reinforcement learning, keeping all other things constant.
+In this study, we focus on the field of reinforcement learning and, specifically, the application of this method in Markov Decision Processes (MDPs).
+In MDPs, the state of the agent, $s$, is represented as a continuous vector of size $S$, and the action taken by the agent, $a$, is represented as a continuous vector of size $A$.
+The transition from one state to another, $s_{t+1}$, is determined by the probability distribution $p(s_{t+1}|s_t,a_t)$, which depends on the current state, $s_t$, and the action taken, $a_t$.
+The policy that the agent follows, $\pi_{\theta}(a|s)$, is represented as a Gaussian distribution, with mean and diagonal covariance parameters that are determined by a neural network with parameters $\theta$.
+At each step, the agent receives a scalar reward, $r(s_t,a_t)$, and the goal is to maximize the expected sum of discounted rewards, $\mathbb{E}_{\tau _{\pi}}[\sum_{t=0}^{\infty}\gamma^tr(s_t,a_t)]$, where $\gamma$ is the discount factor.
+As a baseline for our work, we use TE-PPO \citep{hausman2018learning}, a reinforcement learning algorithm that utilizes latent skills for learning the policy.
+This serves as an ideal baseline to demonstrate the impact of our proposed adversarial training regime in the multi-task reinforcement learning setting since the only difference between our proposed approach and TE-PPO is the adversarial training regime we adopt.